hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 > our case, the `.png` files and the `results.txt` file).
 > Add an `all` target to your Snakefile (Hint: this rule
 > has the `results.txt` file and the `.png` files as dependencies, but
 > no actions).
-With that in place, instead of running `make
+With that in place, instead of running `snakemake
 > results.txt`, you should now run `snakemake all`, or just simply
 > `snakemake`.
 {: .challenge}